jmyers7/book/_sources/chapters/11-optim.md

 from {prf:ref}`directional-der-grad-thm`.
 Since $\cos{\phi}$ is maximized and minimized over $[0,\pi]$ when $\phi=0$ and $\phi=\pi$, respectively, it then follows that the gradient points in the direction of maximum rate of change, while its negative points in the direction of minimum rate of change.
 However, this argument does not address what is meant by the "angle" $\phi$ between the vectors---certainly in two and three dimensions we have some idea of what this angle might be, but what about in 1000 dimensions?

 But the "angle" $\phi$ is just a distraction.
 It is much cleaner logically to work directly with the [Cauchy-Schwarz inequality](https://en.wikipedia.org/wiki/Cauchy%E2%80%93Schwarz_inequality), which is the true reason that the gradient has these extremizing properties.
 An immediate corollary of this inequality says that an innner product of one vector against a unit vector is maximized (minimized) when the unit vector points in the same (opposite) direction as the first vector.
-In the following, we give a proof using this inequality, and then show afterwards how it may be used to give a rigorous definition of the angle $\phi$.
+In the following, we give a proof of the extremizing properties of the gradient vector using the Cauchy-Schwarz inequality, and then show afterwards how it may be used to give a rigorous definition of the angle $\phi$.

 ```{prf:theorem} Properties of gradient vectors
 :label: grad-uphill-thm